iskandr/parakeet/README.md

 Parakeet may be able to significantly speed up your code.

-**This project is no longer being maintained**. *In retrospect, I don't think that whole-function type specialization at the AST level is a scalable approach to speeding up Python.
-General-purpose Python code should probably be accelerated using a bytecode JIT and numerical code using a DSL with explicit parallels operators ([GCT] looks promising).*
+**This project is no longer being maintained**. *In retrospect, I don't think that whole-function type specialization at the AST level is a scalable approach to speeding up a sufficiently large subset of Python.
+General-purpose Python code should probably be accelerated using a bytecode JIT and high-performance numerical code using a DSL with explicit parallel operators ([GCT] looks promising).*

 Example
 =======